daveyboywardlaw/daveyboywardlaw.github.io/_posts/2025-05-29-tester-to-quality-coach-help.md

 There seem to be specialists around everywhere are the moment - and I'm not just talking about software development.
 A day doesn’t seem to go by where you don’t hear or see some advertisement for a company and how amazing their specialists are.
 But as a quality coach you won't have a speciality.
 Your value is that you are a jack of all trades and a master of none…

-To help you think about general practitioners in the UK.
-They are doctors who see multiple patients a days and have to potentially diagnose them in a single 10 minute appointment.
+To help you, think about general practitioners in the UK.
+They are doctors who see multiple patients a days and have to potentially diagnose a condition in a single 10 minute appointment.
 Now you could call them a jack of all trades as they need to know a little about a lot in order to help them diagnose the patient.
 These doctors are very important and without them the specialists would be overwhelmed with patients and a lot of their time would be wasted.
 For example of they referred a patient to the wrong specialist it would waste time and could potentially lead to a negative outcome for the patient.

 To help you with this change you can: